 To provide longer-term data on the thermal and moisture regimes encountered by frogs in retreat sites, permeable and impermeable agar models were created and used following methods described by Rowley and Alford (2009).
-Using these methods, data are collected on the temperatures of permeable agar models, which have zero resistance to EWL, and
+Using these methods, data are collected on the temperatures of permeable agar models, which have zero resistance to EWL, and impermeable (plastic coated) agar models, with perfect resistance but otherwise identical to the permeable models.
+These are used to define the lower and upper boundaries, respectively, of the range of body temperatures available to frogs with variable or unknown rates of EWL.
+Permeable models are periodically weighed, and their changes in weight are used as indices of relative water stress among the sites at which models are deployed.

 Physical models used in the present study were based on a preserved C. ornatus ('ornate nursery frog'), with a snout-vent-length (SVL) of 25.6mm and weight of approximately 1.4g.
 This specimen had been collected from Kirrama (Qld) in 1997, and was preserved and stored at James Cook University.
 An exact imprint of the specimen was made in dental moulding material (Palgaflex Quick; D-8031, Praparate GMBH & Co, Germany) by gently pressing the preserved frog into a small container of the moulding material.
 After the initial mould dried, plaster of paris was poured into the impression and a 3cm long nail was inserted into the wet plaster at the rear end of the cast.
-The plaster was left to set for 24 hours, and was removed from the original mould, leaving a plaster cast of the frog with a nail protruding from the posterior end.
-Liquid latex (Shamrock Pty.
-Ltd., Blackburn, Victoria) was then painted over the plaster cast of the frog and nail, and left to dry for 2-3 hours.
+The plaster was left to set for 24 hours, and was removed from the original mould, leaving a plaster cast of the frog with a nail protruding from the plaster cast of the frog and nail, and left to dry for 2-3 hours.
 3-4 coats of latex were applied to the cast and nail to ensure a sufficient coating.
 Once dry, the latex was peeled off the plaster model, resulting in a latex mould of a microhylid frog with a hole in the posterior end.
 Six identical latex moulds were fashioned in this way from the same original plaster mould.